-The Bike Shack is a fully-equipped, no-or-low cost community bike repair shop and the hub of a bicycle Renaissance at Lynchburg College, according to professor of mathematics Dr. Kevin Peterson, who led the project.
+The Bike Shack is a fully-equipped, no-or-low cost community bike repair shop and the hub of a bicycle Renaissance at University of Lynchburg, according to professor of mathematics Dr. Kevin Peterson, who led the project.

 Check this student-produced video (at left).